raspberrypilearning/sprint-scratch2/en/step_3.md

 --- task ---

-Test your project again and you shoud see the finish line move down the stage towards you.
+Test your project again and you should see the finish line move down the stage towards you.

 ![finish lines moves down the road](images/sprint-line-fix-test.png)